simon-ami/win-cli-mcp-server/README.md

   - Get the windows CLI server configuration
   - Returns the server configuration as a JSON string (excluding sensitive data)

+- **validate_directories**
+  - Check if specified directories are within allowed paths
+  - Only available when `restrictWorkingDirectory` is enabled in configuration
+  - Inputs:
+    - `directories` (array of strings): List of directory paths to validate
+  - Returns success message if all directories are valid, or error message detailing which directories are outside allowed paths

 ### Resources

 - **cli://config**